dstackai/dstack/examples/llms/llama32/README.md

 ## Deployment

-### Running as a task

-If you'd like to run Llama 3.2 vision model for development purposes, consider using `dstack` tasks.
+Here's an example of a service that deploys Llama 3.2 11B using vLLM.

 <div editor-title="examples/llms/llama32/vllm/.dstack.yml">